78640sam/expedia.github.io/README.md

 The main challenge was to build this website “Expedia” without using any library, so accordingly we have designed this website.
+Hu
 We made dynamic pages for displaying hotels descriptions, Show-hotel page, and payment page using javascript (DOM, local storage).
 We also designed the signup and sign-in page,